 Business loans are generally taken out for a fixed period of between one and ten years, with repayments agreed in advance.
 If your bank turns down your loan application, you may be able to appeal.
 You may be able to find another lender via the Responsible Finance website.

 You could be asked to provide security when taking out a business loan, and the assets you put up as security may be given a lower value than you expected.
-Alternatively, the Enterprise Finance Guarantee scheme may provide a solution.
-It can be used to guarantee 75% of loans of between £1,000 and £1.2 million.
+Alternatively, the Growth Guarantee Scheme may provide a solution.
+It can be used to guarantee 70% of loans of up to £2 million.
 The British Business Bank runs the scheme on behalf of the Government.

 Business angels and private equity